paulocheque/django-dynamic-fixture/docs/source/ddf.rst

     assert book.id is None # the Book was not persisted assert book.publisher.id is not None # internal dependency was persisted

 ps: Since the instance does not have an ID, it can NOT insert instances in ``ManyToManyField`` fields.
-So, be aware to sue the ``G`` function for these cases.
+So, be aware to use the ``G`` function for these cases.

 Fixture: F
 ===============================================================================